lorin/resilience-engineering/intro.md

 # Where do I start?

 The sheer number of resilience engineering papers can be intimidating.
-Here's some guidance on where to start reading if you're new to the fiel.d
+Here's some guidance on where to start reading if you're new to the field.

 ## If you read only one paper